Jconey/SQL-MySQL-C-Project/README.md

 # SQL-MySQL-C-Project
-Working with SQL, MySQL, and C# to create a project of my own.
+Working with SQL, MySQL, and Java to create a project of my own.